lucianolima00/convict-vote/README.md

 # README

 ConvictVote was inspired by the opportunity created by Florida State's Amendment #4.
-This is for demonstrating features and a concept.
+This is for demonstrating features and is a concept.
 This is not for use in production or even testing.
-Read over the documentation
+Read over the documentation.

 * [GitHub](https://github.com/Code-for-Miami/ConvictVotee)
 * [Requirements](https://docs.google.com/document/d/1YtDDQB9NOGCZwL41C9LuRzZ93Zs0vEEkQVf6Xyf1PO4/edit?usp=sharing)